ArctiqTeam/arctiq-copilot-trail/labs/lab3-testing/README.md

 - It won't work.
 Use the prompt `@terminal I implemented your suggestions.
 Why is it still failing?`

 - You'll notice that you're stuck in a loop after doing this a few times.
 Copilot is trying to get you to fix the same thing over and over again.
-Switch to Claude for better results.
+Try switching to Claude to see if you get better results.

   You might see the following error, or part of it: